boscop-fr/orejime/README.md

                 "_gat_" + GTM_UA
             ],

+            // [optional]
-            // Optional.
-If "isMandatory" is set to true, Orejime will not allow this purpose to
+            // If "isMandatory" is set to true, Orejime will not allow this purpose to
             // be disabled by the user.
             // See "Special cases" below for more information.
-            // default to false
+            // (defaults to false)
             isMandatory: false,

+            // [optional]
-            // Optional.
-If `isExempt` is set to true, Orejime will load this purpose
+            // If `isExempt` is set to true, Orejime will load this purpose
             // even before the user gave explicit consent.
             // We recommend always leaving this "false".
             // See "Special cases" below for more information.
-            // defaults to false
+            // (defaults to false)
             isExempt: false,

+            // [optional]
-            // Optional.
-If "default" is set to true, the purpose will be enabled by default
+            // If "default" is set to true, the purpose will be enabled by default
-            // defaults to false.
+            // (defaults to false)
             default: false,

+            // [optional]
-            // Optional.
-If "runsOnce" is set to true, the purpose will only be executed
+            // If "runsOnce" is set to true, the purpose will only be executed
             // once regardless how often the user toggles it on and off.
-            // defaults to false
+            // (defaults to false)
             runsOnce: true,
         },
         {